 - Merrion Square: visit the popular statue to Oscar Wilde in this city park, overlooking the house where he grew up.

-- The James Joyce Cultural Centre: one of the Festival venues, find out about the life and works of James Joyce
+- The James Joyce Cultural Centre: find out about the life and works of James Joyce

-- Dublin Writers’ Museum: close to the Teachers’ Club, Cobalt Café and James Joyce Cultural Centre
+- Dublin Writers’ Museum: close to the Teachers’ Club, and the James Joyce Cultural Centre

 - The Gate Theatre: internationally renowned theatre founded by legendary theatrical couple Hilton Edwards and Micheal MacLiammoir